alexander-paskal/swing-trader/DEVLOG.md

+### 7-28

+Did some refactoring, can now write some configs.
+Next I want to:

+    1. Write a different env
+        1. Buy only action
+        2. Write the composite reward
+        3. New env

+### 7-27

+Have an attention network that runs (i think?)
+I need to add residual connections to "ensure smooth gradient flow"

+Ok well it kind of trains but not really.

+What i need are some baselines to test models on.
+    1. Supervised Learning Test (Some toy dataset)
+    2. Reinforcement Learning Test (Cartpole or something)
+    3. More Difficult Reinforcement Learning Test

 ### 7-25
 I should definitely just cut off invalid environments for now, as they won't have enough data.
 I suppose i can pass that into the initial conditions - make sure there's enough data left over